 Students enrolled in courses taught in the College of Engineering may choose to be graded pass/nonpass under the following conditions:

-the signatures of the advisor and instructor must be obtained on the proper form, and the completed form must be submitted to the Registrar's Service Center by the student within the time period established by University policy; and
+the signatures of the advisor and instructor must be obtained on the proper form, and the completed form must be submitted to the UI Service Center by the student within the time period established by University policy; and

 the mark of P (pass) is awarded where the final course grade earned was C-minus or higher; the mark of N (nonpass) is given for grades of D-plus or below; marks of P and N are not used in computing the grade-point average, and the mark of N does not count as earned credit.